 Swap out processed foods for non-processed plants

-Final step and tip are to gradually get rid of all the processed foods that are still in your everyday diet.
+The final step and tip are to gradually get rid of all the processed foods that are still in your everyday diet.

 The best example I can think of is white bread.
-You can easily replace that with whole grain bread.
+You can easily replace that with whole-grain bread.

 Or instead of buying a bag of potato chips, bake your own do sweet potato chips.
 Yes, I know that is a lot of extra work, but if you want to take control of what you are putting inside your body, that’s pretty much the only way to go.

 I know that convenience is super important because we are all busy, but it shouldn’t trump how it is that you feed and fuel your body.